cusxio/react-browser-interaction/README.md

 > A react higher order component that checks interaction on the browser.

-This component checks whether the browser is hoverable, i.e. non-touch screen device, or hoverable, i.e. touch-screen device.
+This component checks whether the browser is hoverable, i.e. non-touch screen device, or non-hoverable, i.e. touch-screen device.
 Besides that it also checks for screen resize, and scroll browser events.

 ## Install